-These changes to the scheme have meant that certain injuries are no longer classed as being serious enough to warrant a claim through the CICA.
+A number of changes were made to the scheme which meant that certain injuries are no longer classed as being serious enough to warrant a claim through the CICA.
 If your injuries are not serious enough under the new CICA scheme, you may be eligible to claim some financial support through the government’s Hardship Fund.
 The government have introduced the Hardship Fund to help individuals with temporary financial hardship as a result of injuries caused by a violent crime.

 Examples of physical injuries no longer included in the scheme include bruising, black eyes, minor scarring, broken noses, broken/ loose teeth, broken ribs etc.

 Some injuries are still available for an award under the scheme however in some cases must be shown to have caused a “continuing significant disability”.
 This includes injuries such as fractured fingers, a broken hand, ligament damage, dislocated shoulder/ knee, fractured toes (except the great toe) etc.

 Awards for psychological injuries can still be considered however treatment from a GP alone is no longer sufficient for a claim.
 Under the new scheme there must now be a psychiatric diagnosis of a psychological condition for an award to be considered.